mechmotum/skijumpdesign/joss-paper/paper.md

 these rarely, if ever, involve formal or detailed design or engineering.
 Although usually tested and modified before being opened to the public, they are often simply fabricated based on the past experience of the builder in jump construction.
-Together with the increase in these jumps has come a concomitant increase in injuries and their very high social cost.
+Together with the increase in these jumps have come a concomitant increase in injuries and their very high social costs.
-Although omitted here, the voluminous epidemiology and financial effects of these injuries is covered in detail in references [@hubbard2009,  @mcneil2012, @levy2015, @petrone2017].
+Although omitted here, the voluminous epidemiology and financial effects of these injuries are covered in detail in references
+[@hubbard2009,  @mcneil2012, @levy2015, @petrone2017].

-The likelihood and severity of injury on landing is proportional to the energy dissipated on impact when the component of velocity of the jumper perpendicular to the snow surface is brought to zero.
+The likelihood and severity of injury on landing are proportional to the energy dissipated on impact, when the component of velocity of the jumper perpendicular to the snow surface is brought to zero.
 This energy is naturally measured by the "equivalent fall height" (EFH), defined as the kinetic energy associated with the landing velocity component perpendicular to the landing surface divided by mg, where m is the jumper mass and g is the acceleration of gravity.

 Past research [@hubbard2009, @swedberg2010, @mcneil2012, @levy2015 ] has developed a theoretical approach for jump design.
 It is based on shaping the landing surface so the perpendicular component of landing velocity (and thus impact landing energy and EFH)